-ARM Group Inc. (ARM), on behalf of EnviroAnalytics Group (EAG), has prepared the following Work Plan to complete a Phase II Investigation of soil on a portion of the Tradepoint Atlantic property that has been designated as Area B: Parcel B7 (the Site).
-A supplemental Work Plan Addendum will be prepared to investigate sub-slab soil gas below several existing buildings in the parcel once a field visit can be conducted to formulate an appropriate sub-slab soil gas sampling plan.
+ARM Group Inc. (ARM), on behalf of EnviroAnalytics Group (EAG), has prepared the following Work Plan to complete two joint Phase II Investigations on portions of the Tradepoint Atlantic property that have been designated as Area B: Parcel B7 and Parcel B25 (collectively referred to as the Site).
+A supplemental Work Plan Addendum may be prepared in the future to investigate sub-slab soil gas below several existing buildings at the Site, pending the results of the Phase II Investigation obtained from alternative site media (soil and sediment).
 Groundwater at the Site has previously been investigated by the Area B Groundwater Investigation.
-Parcel B7 is comprised of 124 acres of the approximately 3,100-acre former plant property located as shown on Figure 1.
+Parcel B7 and Parcel B25 include areas of 112.3 acres and 11.7 acres, respectively, within the 3,100-acre former plant property located as shown on Figure 1.

-Site characterization of Parcel B7 will be performed in compliance with requirements pursuant to the following:
+Site characterization of Parcel B7 and Parcel B25 will be performed in compliance with requirements pursuant to the following: